DHM - Dresden 12/10 to 20/7/2014

 Motion Disabled is a digital exploration of the bodies - the biological pathologies - of people who are physically different.
 The work makes use of motion capture, a technique more commonly associated with feature films and computer games, along with 3D animation to create a kinetic connection with the human form - beautiful everyday movements highlighting all the intricacies and uniqueness of each person's physicality

-The work is currently on show with the 2012 'Unlimited' edition at the DOX Centre for Contemporary Art in Prague.
+The work is currently on show with the 2012 'Unlimited' edition at the Deutsches Hygiene-Museum in Dresden until the 20th July 2014.

 It has been created by recording the physical movements of fourteen physically impaired people with conditions, such as Spina Bifida, Cerebral Palsy and Brittle Bones, who had their movements captured - their physical signatures in 3D digitised forever.